ANALYSIS-Aggressive Fed spurs worries over stock valuations

 A better-than-expected U.S. second-quarter earnings season, despite a cloudy economic outlook, helped fuel the recent rebound in stocks.
 S&P 500 earnings are now expected to rise about 8% in 2022.

 But the profit outlook stands to weaken if the Fed raises rates so much that it results in a recession, as some investors expect.
-Data indicates more analysts are cutting earnings estimates as opposed to raising them, wrote Morgan Stanley strategists.
+Data indicates more analysts are cutting earnings estimates as opposed to raising them, wrote Morgan Stanley strategists, presenting another potential threat to valuations.

-"We expect the downward revision path to be especially acute this September-December given the number of earnings risks in front of us," they said.
+Troy Gayeski, chief market strategist for FS Investments, said he sees little reason to own most stocks as the Fed hikes rates.

+"We are staying very defensive," he said.
+"It's an environment to protect capital."

 S&P 500 vs 10-year yieldhttps://tmsnrt.rs/3cusKAa

-(Reporting by Lewis Krauskopf in New York Editing by Ira Iosebashvili and Matthew Lewis)
+(Reporting by Lewis Krauskopf in New York; Additional reporting by Megan Davies in New York; Editing by Ira Iosebashvili, Matthew Lewis and Jonathan Oatis)

 ((lewis.krauskopf@thomsonreuters.com; 646-223-6082; Reuters Messaging: lewis.krauskopf.thomsonreuters.com@reuters.net, Twitter: @LKrauskopf))